gobelins-axis/arduino/README.md

 node build.js --name MySketch --watch
 ```

-### ButtonsJoysticks
+### Libraries

-If you use this script you have to include a library for buttons

-Download the Buttons.zip in /libraries.
-In your computer go to your_user_name/Documents/Arduino/Library and include the Buttons.zip
+If a script fails because of a missing library, just check the libraries folder,
+you will need to exact the library zip into ~/your_user_name/Documents/Arduino/Library.

 ## Authors